AnaVaz-NOAA/SEFSC-SFD-SAF-Poor-Recruitment/ecosystem_report/Ecosystem_report.md

   many conclusions from a single sampling trip north of Hatteras (personal correspondence with Nate Bacheler).

+**Other environmental drivers**

+- salinity

+- temperature

+- dissolved oxygen

+- climatological indices (AMO/NAO)

+- primary productivity

+- Gulf Stream

+  - When the GS has a strong deflection (which happens in March/April) it facilitates the origin of the so-called “Charleston Gyre” (actually long lived large mesoscale eddies), which brings warm waters (and larvae) to the shelf, while increasing productivity with upwelling at the center.

 ## Species range modifications

-Cao, Craig, and Damiano (2024) used reef video surveys (SERFS) and a joint spatiotemporal modeling framework and found no significant shift in red snapper centroids of distribution between 2011 and 2021 (neither offshore nor northward)
+- Cao, Craig, and Damiano (2024) used reef video surveys (SERFS) and a joint spatiotemporal modeling framework and found no significant shift in red snapper centroids of distribution between 2011 and 2021 (neither offshore nor northward)

 ## Regime shifts